 How to make a wire transfer

 The easiest way to make a wire transfer is through your bank.
-Most banks have a quick, outlined process ready for you to complete – such as an online or paper form requesting the necessary information.
+Most money transfer providers have a quick, outlined process ready for you to complete – such as an online or paper form requesting the necessary information.
 You will need the name, institution, accounting, and routing numbers of the receiving individual in order to send the funds.
 You may also need a specific SWIFT, BIC, or IBAN code, which your bank can manage for you.
-The sender usually pays the fees for a wire transfer.
+The sender usually pays the fees for a wire transfer service.

 How to submit a wire transfer

 - Gather your information: Name, bank, account numbers, totals, etc.

 - Talk to your bank: Your bank will be able to provide additional codes, and you may be able to submit a wire transfer via phone.